 In April China celebrates Tomb Sweeping Day or Qingming Festival as it is known locally.
 In early April families will visit and clean the tombs of their ancestors, showing their respect.
 It's also a time to celebrate spring and kite flying is a popular past-time during this three day public holiday with a variety of tasty treats shared.

 Dragon Boat Festival

 With a history of more than 2,000 years the Dragon Boat Festival has resulted in many traditions, chief among them the racing of human-powered wooden watercraft with dragon designs.
 Sticky rice dumplings are eaten and wine consumed to commemorate the great patriot Qu Yuan.

 The Chinese celebrate their version of Valentine's Day on the seventh day of the seventh month of the Chinese lunar calendar - hence the name.
 It's a particularly romantic time to visit with couples exchanging flowers and gifts.

 Mid Autumn Festival

 The Mid Autumn Festival is celebrated on the 15th day of the eighth month of the Chinese calendar, which usually falls in late September or early October.
 It's also known as Moon Cake Festival for the sweet cakes that are eaten in place of the sacrifices the ancient emperors would have made to the moon.

-On 28th October 2017 the Chongyang Festival will be celebrated to mark the 9th day of the 9th lunar month, a lucky number for the Chinese.
+The Chongyang Festival marks the 9th day of the 9th lunar month, a lucky number for the Chinese.
 Traditional customs include drinking chrysanthemum wine, eating cakes and climbing mountains.